sofianedjerbi/SolutionsArchitectAssociateNotes/docs/EC2.md

   - Partitions should be isolated in term of failure.
   - Partitions do not share the same physical rack.
   - HDFS, HBase, Cassandra, Kafka
+  - Apps that need a lot of instances and high availability.

 ## ENI: Elastic Network Interface